DataTalksClub/data-engineering-zoomcamp/07-streaming/workshop/README.md

    SELECT count(*) FROM processed_events;
    ```

-Flink reads all messages from the topic — including data from previous producer runs.
+Flink reads all messages from the topic - including data from previous producer runs.
 If you ran the producer twice before, you'll see ~1980 rows (duplicates of everything already processed).

 Why duplicates?
 Checkpoints are scoped to a specific job instance.
 When you cancel and resubmit, it's a brand new job that knows nothing about previous checkpoints.
 With `earliest-offset`, it starts from scratch.

+There is a third option - `timestamp` mode.
+If your job was running fine until 2:00 PM and then crashed, you can restart it from exactly 2:00 PM.
+This is useful for recovering from failures without reprocessing everything from the beginning or missing the data that arrived while the job was down.

+A common production pattern (Lambda architecture): run your streaming job with `latest-offset` for real-time results, and if it goes down, use a separate batch job to backfill the gap.
+This way the streaming job stays fast and you don't lose data.

 > Change the offset back to `latest-offset` when you're done experimenting.

 ## Step 11: Aggregation with tumbling windows

-Now let's do something our plain Python consumer can't easily do — windowed aggregation.
+Now let's do something our plain Python consumer can't easily do - windowed aggregation.

 First, cancel any running jobs.
 Then create the aggregation table in PostgreSQL: